top of page

 Wenn vs. Falls

-"Falls" is similar to the conditional meaning of "wenn", but it is used in situations that are deemed less likely.
-So the best English translation would be "in case"
+"Falls" is similar to the conditional meaning of "wenn" but is used in situations deemed less likely.
+So the best English translation would be "in case."

 Ich würde gern morgen mit Ihnen sprechen, falls Sie morgen Zeit haben.
 Ich weiß jedoch, dass Sie sehr beschäftigt sind.